Peggy's Cove, Nova Scotia, Where Waves and Rocks Collide, Washed by Endless Tides

 Weather conditions have impacted on Peggy's cove.
 Hurricanes ravage the area frequently.

-Hurricane Juan in 2003, caused extensive flooding, which damaged the breakwater, several homes and roads in the area.
+- Hurricane Juan in 2003, caused extensive flooding, which damaged the breakwater and several homes and roads in the area.

-Hurricane Bill caused further damage to the breakwater, damaged a gift shop and a home, and actually washed away one of the fishing sheds.
-See the photos below of Hurricane Bill lashing Peggy's Cove.
+- Hurricane Bill caused further damage to the breakwater, damaged a gift shop and a home, and actually washed away one of the fishing sheds.

 Waves Crash Against Peggy's Cove During Hurricane Bill in 2009